- They lack emotional connection

 If you found this article interesting, help share it across your social media networks!

-About the author: The above article “10 Reasons Why Empty Homes Don’t Sell Easily” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
+About the author: The above article “10 Reasons Why Empty Homes Don’t Sell Easily” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Keller Williams Realty.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
-With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.
+With over 17 years of combined experience as a real estate agent, real estate investor and landlord, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.